FDRT94/Movie-Mirror/README.md

-Small laravel project to practise:
+Small laravel project to educational purposes

+creating a dummy site of https://www.themoviedb.org/ using laravel 7 http client and various new techniques for interactivity

 TailwindCSS
 Alpine.js